AshwinShetty3/IOS-App--ImageGalleryApp/README.md

-An iOS mobile application that:
+ImageGalleryApp - An iOS mobile application that consist of:

 • Fetches images from Unsplash API.
 • Tapping on an image, presents the selected image in full screen along with image details.